-Inventories held for distribution are measured at the lower of cost or current replacement value.
+Inventories held for distribution are measured at the lower of cost or current replacement value f.
+Property, Plant and Equipment

 Inventories acquired at no cost or for nominal consideration are measured at the current replacement cost as at the date of acquisition.